TDaltonC/Nypype_Workflows/WholeBrainGLM/Model_Complex3/ReadMe.txt

 Description & Goal

-This model is designed to assess where brain activity is praportional to the number of items on the screen.
+This model is designed to assess how many on screen items are requred to see dlPFC activity.
+Is 2 items enough?
+What about 3 items?
+Does it only work with a parametric regressor?
+This should be compaired to model_Complex1

 Regressors